Every driver needs an emergency kit for the car’s trunk, and smart preppers also keep a Bug Out Bag in their vehicle trunk.

-Face masks are important for protecting yourself from fumes and airborne contaminants during emergencies.
+Face masks protect you from fumes and airborne contaminants during emergencies.
 Just think about how many people are still dying from the terrorist attacks of September 11th because they got cancer from breathing in all the toxins in the air.
-An N95 face mask is probably the most practical choice.
-You can read about N95 face masks here.

-If I had to rush out of my car quickly and could only grab one item, it would be my multi-tool.
-With the knives, screwdrivers, scissors, and other tools on it, I could greatly increase my chances of surviving any SHTF situation.
-Though I will also say that you should probably keep your multi-tool in your pocket or keychain at all times and not just in your glove box.
-I also like these EDC tools.
+If I had to rush out of my car quickly and only grab one item, it would be my multi-tool.
+With the knives, screwdrivers, scissors, and other tools on it, I could significantly increase my chances of surviving any SHTF situation.

 8. Road Map and Compass

 Don’t get spoiled by GPS!
 Navigation systems fail, and you could find yourself very, very lost.

 Nothing beats a standard paper road map and compass for navigation – learn how to read a map.

 Orienteering is a fun way to practice this, along with these other fun ways to learn survival skills.

 Because of varying state laws about concealed firearms and some issues about keeping a gun in your glove compartment, I’m not going to list “firearm” here (though it is an option).

 Instead, pepper spray (Amazon link) is an excellent alternative to guns as a self-defense weapon.

 Plus, you don’t always want to kill an attacker.